Focus on the birth couple experience:

 A newborn baby is an amazing creature.
 Many reflexes he or she is born with help the baby to survive.
 For example, if you lift the baby and don't support the head of baby, the arms of the baby will thrust outward.
 Also, if you touch a baby's palm with your finger, his fingers will curl around your finger with a strong grip.
 The opposite occurs when you touch the sole of a baby's foot.
 The toes will stretch outward.
 A baby has an innate sucking reflex.
 When you put the tip of your finger on the baby's lips, he will open his mouth to suck.
 This is an important reflex for feeding.

 Similarly, when you hold a baby and you touch her cheek, the baby will turn toward you with an open mouth.
 This is called "rooting" and it is useful for breastfeeding.
 Another surprising reflex occurs when you suspend the baby and place the feet on a flat surface.
 The baby will naturally take steps.
 This "stepping" reflex disappears around four months of age.
 Another curious response happens when you lay a baby on her back.
-As she turns her head, the arm and leg on the same side will reach out while the the arm and leg on the opposite side will bend.
+As she turns her head, the arm and leg on the same side will reach out while the arm and leg on the opposite side will bend.
 This is called the "tonic" reflex because the baby's position is like that of a fencer.
 Perhaps, the most surprising reflex is swimming.
 A baby will naturally hold his breath when you gently pull him under water.
 Parents often reinforce this reflex with early swimming lessons before reflex will disappear.
-Together, these survival reflexes help a newborn transition into life to become strong healthy viable individuals.
+Together, these survival reflexes help a newborn transition into life to become strong, healthy. viable individuals.

-Weiss, Robin Elise, "How Newborn Reflexes Help Babies Survive" Link
+Weiss, Robin Elise, "How Newborn Reflexes Help Babies Survive."
+About.com Pregnancy & Childbirth.
+N.p., n.d.
+Web.
+02 Jan.
+2014. <verywell.com/how-newborn-reflexes-help-babies-survive-2759308>

-curl (v.) – form a curved shape, wrap in a circle
+curl (V) – form a curved shape, wrap in a circle

-fencer (n.) – a person who does the sport of "fencing" in which an épée, foil, or saber is used for defense and attack.
+fencer (N) – a person who does the sport of "fencing" in which an épée, foil, or saber is used for defense and attack.

-grip (n.) – hold
+grip (N) – hold

-innate (adj) – existing from birth; inborn; native
+innate (Adj) – existing from birth; inborn; native

-reflex (n.) – an involuntary response to a stimulus or touch
+reflex (N) – an involuntary response to a stimulus or touch

-reinforce (v.) – to strengthen with added practice
+reinforce (V) – to strengthen with added practice

-sole (n.) – the bottom of a shoe or a foot
+sole (N) – the bottom of a shoe or a foot

-survival (adj.) – able to live, continue to exist
+survival (Adj) – able to live, continue to exist

 thrust (v) – to push something forcibly

-viable (adj.) – physically fit to live
+viable (Adj) – physically fit to live

 Also see Impersonal "you"